 Fool's final word

-Enter Champion Funds, the Fool investing service dedicated to the cause of helping you beat the market with funds.
-Since opening for business back in March 2004, our list of recommendations has bested the market by nearly 9 percentage points.
+Enter Champion Funds, the Fool investing service dedicated to beating the market with funds.
+Since opening for business back in March 2004, my list of recommendations has bested the market by more than 11 percentage points.
 These picks hail from all corners of the market, too -- large-cap growth included.
-Indeed, we've identified five choice funds of that type that smart contrarians should consider as 2007 approaches.
+Indeed, we've identified five choice funds of that type that smart contrarians should consider for 2007 and beyond.

-If you'd like to sneak a peek at those funds and all the others we've tapped, click here for a free guest pass.
+You can sneak a peek at those funds and all the others we've tapped by clicking here for a free guest pass.
 You'll have 30 days to browse our current issue and archives, as well as our members-only discussion boards, complete recommendations list, and model portfolios.
 There's no obligation to stick around if you find it's not for you.

 This article was originally published on Nov.
 28, 2006.
 It has been updated.

 Shannon Zimmerman runs point on the Fool's Champion Funds newsletter service and co-advises Motley Fool Green Light.
 At the time of publication, he didn't own any of the securities mentioned above.
 Yahoo! and eBay are Stock Advisor picks.
 You can check out the Fool's strict disclosure policy by clicking right here.